 And when I read the personal blog of the co-founder of Stonemaier Games, Jamey Stegmaier, it simply must be fake news that he’s as professional, kind, thoughtful, and generous as he appears to be.
 Although HYDRA will never waver a bastion of truth like Steve Rogers, I will not be tricked by the tricks of Jamey Stegmaier!

-So I captured Jamey and brought him back to Nerds on Earth HQ.
+So, I captured Jamey and brought him back to Nerds on Earth HQ in order to discover the real truth!
 He was questioned thoroughly, then released unharmed.

 Talking about Board Games: An Interview with Jamey Stegmaier

 Clave: Jamey, what’s your origin story as a game designer?

 Jamey: I started designing games when I was pretty young—maybe 7 or 8 years old.
 Most of my games back then were knock-offs of other games I was playing at the time.